awinogradov/bem-on-rails/README.md

 ## Tomorrow

 0. Incapsulate helpers methods and isolate them from project helpers.
-1. Rendering blocks in block.
-2. Custom tag for block or element.
+1. Custom tag for block or element.
-3. Add attrs for blocks and elements.
+2. Add attrs for blocks and elements.
-4. Add custom classes for blocks and elements.
+3. Add custom classes for blocks and elements.
-5. Flags bem and js.
+4. Flags bem and js.
-6. Mix blocks and elements.
+5. Mix blocks and elements.
-7. Mods with restructure.
+6. Mods with restructure.
 Now you can't use mods with templates(haml, slim and etc.), but they generates.
-8. Bem exutable.
+7. Bem exutable.
 Work with Thor is not convenient.

 ## Contributing